ricardomm7/leaflink/docs/sprintC/us027/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

-- The size unit will be in Km^2.
+- The size unit will be in hectares.